-TOEFL test scores on entry are below a predetermined level.
-If the students do not achieve a certain TOEFL score after completing the course, they have to leave the university.
+TOEFL test scores on entry are have to leave the university.

 The teaching material is basically a textbook series adopted for the English program, supplemented by a grammar textbook and vocabulary handouts.
-In

 Similarly, the speech events covered are related directly to those needed in the university environment.
 These contexts include in-class discussions, presentations, teacher-student conferences, and conversations with employees on campus.